rdunne2020/jellyseerr-rpm/README.md

 ## Necessary packages to install
 - rpmbuild
 - rpmdevtools
+- dnf builddep plugin
+    - This is installed with special syntax: `dnf install 'dnf-command(builddep)'`

 ## Steps to create RPM
 - Use rpmdevtools binary `rpmdev-setuptree` to create the necessary format